gapdays/gap-sage-days2016/index.md

 # {{ site.title }}
 ## {{ site.description }}<br> {{ site.location }}

-The focus of this event will be on improving GAP-SageMath integration and interaction between our systems.
+The focus of the GAP-SageMath workshop will be on improving GAP-SageMath integration and interaction between our systems and their developers.

+The workshop will be preceded by the GAP Coding Sprint to work towards converging GAP and HPC-GAP development branches.

+More detailed information can be found on [the program page]({{ site.baseurl }}/program).

 {% comment %}